SIMPACK

 Journal Bearing is a Force Element used to model radial or axial journal bearings using a nonlinear stiffness and damping law.
 This Force Element can model any kind of radial or axial bearing where a force law acting on only two Markers would be unsatisfactory.
 Simpack Journal Bearing acts between several Markers on the shell and one center Marker on the shaft.
 A 3D effect can be achieved by adding several Force Elements in a row.

-Engineer’s Obstacles in Rolling Bearing Design and Selection
+Obstacles in Rolling Bearing Design and Selection

-Simpack Rolling Bearing
+Simpack Rolling Bearing Elements

 Supported Bearing Types

-- Ball Bearings: deep groove, angular, thrust, four point
+- Ball Bearings: deep groove, angular, thrust, four-point

 - Cylinder / Needle: radial, thrust